LukeSmithxyz/mutt-wizard/README.md

 ### Optional

 - `lynx` - view HTML email in neomutt.
 - `notmuch` - index and search mail.
 Install it and run `notmuch setup`, tell it that your mail is in `~/.local/share/mail/` (although `mw` will do this automatically if you haven't set notmuch up before).
 You can run it in mutt with `ctrl-f`.
-Run `notmuch new` to process new mail, although the included `mailsync` script does this for you.
+Run `notmuch new` to process new mail.
-- `libnotify`/`libnotify-bin` - allows notifications when syncing mail with `mailsync`
 - `abook` - a terminal-based address book.
 Pressing tab while typing an address to send mail to will suggest contacts that are in your abook.
-- A cron manager - if you want to enable the auto-sync feature.
 - `pam-gnupg` - this is a more general program that I use.
 It automatically logs you into your GPG key on login so you will never need to input your password once logged on to your system.
 Check the repo and directions out [here](https://github.com/cruegge/pam-gnupg).
 - `urlview` - outputs urls in mail to browser.